nlpcl-lab/ace2005-preprocessing/README.md

 This is a simple code for preprocessing ACE 2005 corpus for Event Extraction task.

-The existing preprocessing program were complicated for me to use, so I made this project.
+The existing code were complicated for me to use, so I made this project.

 ## Prerequisites